 CBD has shown to be very effective for your dog’s overall health as well as some specific conditions.
 So, even if your best friend does not suffer from any specific condition, it is perfectly fine to give them CBD as a preventative measure, or just as a daily supplement.
 However, hemp CBD can also be used alone as a holistic method of addressing certain conditions or in addition to other medications for a number of different conditions and symptoms.
 Let’s break this down in more detail…

 Itching, scratching, licking, chewing ...
 Skin issues can be very irritating for both our dogs and ourselves.
 Just like humans, dogs can be irritated by substances like pollen, food, insect venom (or flea saliva), dust, or even some types of pet shampoos.
 Itching can usually affect a dog’s belly, armpits, ears, paws and cheeks.
 It can go on for months and even years in some extreme cases.
 There are so many things that can cause an allergic reaction, but there is a possible solution in the form of CBD.
-The cause of itching, hives, and blisters is inflammation, and CBD is a very effective anti-inflammatory, helping to relieve skin allergies in dogs.
+The cause of itching, hives, and blisters is inflammation, and CBD has been shown to be a very effective anti-inflammatory, helping to relieve skin allergies in dogs.
 The symptoms mentioned above may be addressed by adding CBD to your pet's daily diet.

-CBD is known to reduce anxiety levels in people, so it’s not a surprise that it also works for dogs too.
+Studies have shown that CBD can help reduce anxiety levels in people, so it’s not a surprise that it also works for dogs too.
 Some dogs experience higher levels of [unnecessary] anxiety than others.
 This issue alone can make your daily walking routine in the park a walk of hell.
 Every dog should be exposed to interaction with other dogs as soon as possible.
 It’s a normal part of animal socialization.
 Early socialization is very important for your dog’s further behavior.
 Some dogs tend to develop some kind of fear of future possible dangers.
 Dogs suffering from anxiety tend to show symptoms and can react with urination, excessive barking and even destructive behavior.
 Also, many companion dogs tend to develop separation anxiety, having difficult times while being separated from their owner.
 Some dogs feel anxious while being left alone in the house, manifesting excessive distress behavior.
 Thanks to products like Bailey’s CBD Oil For Dogs, pet parents can take a break.
 By adding CBD-rich hemp oil to your dog’s life, you can help your fluffy friend feeI much more relaxed, as CBD promotes homeostasis (or balance) of the body’s regulatory systems, with one of those being the nervous system.

 Fears of fireworks and thunderstorms are very common in dogs.
 Unfortunately, on the 4th of July, New Years Eve, or during a major storm, you almost can’t do anything to calm your dog down completely.
 Noise phobias can be a great distress for your pet.
 But fortunately, products like Bailey's CBD can help you and your dog to stop the problem from getting worse.
 By bringing the body to homeostasis, their nervous system will be less prone to react to distressing triggers, helping our pet's feel better while allowing you peace of mind.